 4. You'll also gain some great skills for work

 We know that academic knowledge and ability aren’t the only elements you need to be successful in your career.
-Getting practical skills in the real world is super important – and work experience isn’t the only way to do that.
-By learning how to manage your money, you’re picking up employability skills that will come in handy in the workplace:
+Getting practical skills in the real world is also important – and work experience isn’t the only way to do that.
+By learning how to manage your money, you’re picking up employability skills that will come in handy in the workplace.
+Skills like:

 - Initiative: by taking control of your own money, you’re developing resourcefulness and the ability to take initiative.

 - People skills: being able to interact effectively with other people is necessary in pretty much every job.
-Practise your people skills while you manage your money through communicating with your employer, bank staff – even your pocket money providers!
+Practise your people skills while you manage your money through communicating with your employer, bank staff – even your parents!

 - Negotiation: shopping around for the best ways to save, spend and invest your money will help you develop your negotiating know-how.